 According to Doctor of Credit, points are worth about one cent each towards travel rewards booked through the ABOC portal, but you’ll receive considerably less value if you redeem your points for gift cards.
 Points are also worth 0.75 cents each when redeemed towards statement credits.

 Otherwise, there’s not much else to worry about.
-This card has no annual fee, but you should probably leave it at home when you travel outside the US, because it does have the dreaded 3% foreign transaction fee.
+This card has no annual fee or foreign transaction fee, so you don’t have to leave it at home when you travel abroad.

 Avoid Those Charges: Best Credit Cards With No Foreign Transaction Fees